The short version for THOSE lazy to read long articles

-Deadlifts activates the same muscles.
-You can encounter difficulties in getting on the starting position, however, it depends on how flexible you are.
+Deadlifts activate the same muscles.
+You can encounter difficulties in getting into the starting position.
+However, it depends on how flexible you are.

 Furthermore, it can be executed with the use of a trap bar, hex bar, and straight bar.

-If you are in the initial position, your feet have to be in a narrower than the width of your shoulder and your thighs need to be in the same angle as the floor while your back is arched and your chest is extended.
+If you are in the initial position, your feet have to be narrower than the width of your shoulder and your thighs need to be at the same angle as the floor while your back is arched and your chest is extended.

 Use a neutral, overhand, or underhand grip.

 Some exercises engage your gluteal muscles as a stabilizer.